data301-2020-winter1/course-project-group_6008/README.md

 ## Team Members

-- Nick: Nick is a 4th-year UBCO student pursuing a bachelor of management with a specialization in marketing.
+- Nick: Nick is a 4th-year UBCO student pursuing a bachelor of management with a specialization in marketing and finance.

 - Graham: Graham is a 3rd-year UBCO transfer student pursuing a major in computer science with a minor in biochemistry.

 ## References

-{Add your stuff here}
+{Dataset Used for Analysis - https://www.kaggle.com/drgilermo/nba-players-stats-20142015}